-Table 1, panel C, lists which industries or technology classes are most influential in driving the variation for each instrument.11 The instruments largely reflect nationwide shocks to different industries, which then impact different cities according to their baseline concentrations.
+Table 1, panel C, lists which industries or technology classes are most influential in driving the variation for each instrument.
+The instruments largely reflect nationwide shocks to different industries, which then affect different cities according to their baseline concentrations.
 Petroleum refining is influential for both the baseline IV and export IV, which may reflect shocks in the oil and gas industry that affect city TFPR through multiple channels, but our identification assumption does not rely on city TFPR changing only through differential exposure to trade shocks or other shocks.

 Figure 2 shows pairwise correlations for all pairs of the four instruments, where each dot represents a city.
-The different instruments are statistically correlated in three of the six cases, but reflect a great amount of independent variation, with pairwise regressions yielding R-squared values of 0.002, 0.358, 0.123, 0.014, 0.006, and 0.006.
+The different instruments are statistically correlated in three of the six cases but reflect a great amount of independent variation, with pairwise regressions yielding R-squared values of 0.002, 0.358, 0.123, 0.014, 0.006, and 0.006.

 Figure 3 shows four maps, one for each instrument, that illustrate the geographic variation in predicted changes in TFPR.
 Each instrument is divided into deciles, with darker shades reflecting higher values of the instrument (which predict greater increases in TFPR).
-The maps show that the instruments are not simply picking up local shocks common to each instrument, and that there is geographic variation within nearby areas for each instrument.
+The maps show that the instruments are not simply picking up local shocks common to each instrument and that there is geographic variation within nearby areas for each instrument.

-Because the instrumental variables reflect different sources of empirical variation in predicted TFPR growth, the identification assumptions are also then meaningfully distinct in
+Because the instrumental variables reflect different sources of empirical variation in predicted TFPR growth, the identification assumptions are also then meaningfully distinct in practice.
+We estimate overidentification tests that fail to reject that the 2SLS estimates are statistically the same across these instruments.
+Each instrumental variable estimates a particular local average treatment effect (LATE),

-11For the Stock IV, Export IV, and Patent IV, we report the industries or technology classes with the highest Rotemberg weight in absolute value (following Goldsmith-Pinkham, Sorkin and Swift, 2020).
+11For the Stock IV, Export IV, and Patent IV, we report the industries or technology classes with the highest Rotemberg weight in absolute value (following Goldsmith-Pinkham, Sorkin, & Swift, 2020).
 For the Baseline IV, as we no longer have access to the confidential plant-level data, we report which industry employment shares are most predictive of cities' predicted TFPR growth for the baseline instrument (i.e., the industry shares with the highest R-squared when regressing predicted TFPR growth on each industry share individually).